 This is an example of the format for the source and explanatory text as it would appear in the final version of the source book.
-This is to give some indication of what we are looking for in your final submissions for the book in May 2019.
-THIS IS NOT what we are asking for with your initial submissions of interest, please see our Call for Submissions page for further details on what you should submit to us by the 10th January.
+This is to give some indication of what we are looking for in your final submissions for the book.
+THIS IS NOT what we are asking for with your initial submissions of interest, please see our Call for Submissions page for further details on what you should submit to us by the 28th February.

 [this can be text/image etc. as detailed in the call.
 This example is for a newspaper article]

 Captain C. Hardy, of the Royal Artillery, wrote the following letter to Land and Water: – Indian Cup (Sarracenia purpurea). – as the question of an infusion of the root of the above plant being used as an effectual remedy for smallpox has recently been resuscitated in your paper, and as I was personally concerned in bringing the nostrum to light (it was then retained as a secret in the hands of an old Indian) when quartered in Halifax, Nova Scotia some years since, I feel myself bound to tell you all I know on the subject, I must trust to memory, as I left England all my notes bearing on the subject, and correspondence in various local papers at the time therewith connected.
 Your correspondent, “wahwahtaysee” is quite right in his general account of the plant, its mode of employment, and effects with which it is credited.
 Its use may be general amongst the Nova Scotia Indian.
 When I was there they all, when afflicted with smallpox, or desiring to use it as a preventative, applied for it to Old Sally Paul, or Shubenacadie, the proprietress.